hirosystems/docs/docs/stacks.js/feature-guides/store-data-securely.md

 Whereas saving privately encrypted data is possible for all authenticated apps with the [`store_write`](https://stacks.js.org/enums/auth.AuthScope.html#store_write) scope, the user must have previously granted the [`publish_data`](https://stacks.js.org/enums/auth.AuthScope.html#publish_data) scope as well during authentication for the app to save publicly unencrypted data.

-The `putFile` method returns the URL where the the file can be retrieved from the user's Gaia hub, as used here to set the value of `fileUrl`.
+The `putFile` method returns the URL where the file can be retrieved from the user's Gaia hub, as used here to set the value of `fileUrl`.

 :::info
 You'll need to save an entirely new string of modified data using `putFile` with the same `fileName` every time you want to update a record.
 There is no separate update method.